 Asset-Intensive operations have their own set of unique challenges when considering how they will be transformed for speed and cost competitiveness post-Covid-19. aEAM is looking like an answer to CEOs who, emboldened by the initial adoption of collaboration tools made necessary by Covid-19, intend to accelerate broader changes required to drive speed and efficiency into…

+Today’s competitive landscape requires teams to increase equipment utilization.
 The most asset-intensive and costly part of any manufacturing business is its test equipment operations.
 Test equipment is an essential and very costly component of the product development process in engineering and the order to cash processes in manufacturing and field support/MRO.
-These processes are complex and costly, tend to be slow or erratic, and…
+These processes are complex…

 In the asset management game, most solutions are focused on technology often at the exclusion of the asset management team and their customers.
 Just as the musician’s skill has a huge impact on the musical performance, such is also the case with asset management.
 It doesn’t mean that tools aren’t important, they are, but by…

 Like many aerospace companies, this one had many sites and different legacy cultures on each.
 See how they installed common resource management tools, increased utilization 3X and funded new programs.

 The hoarding culture was slowing this company down while impacting cost and quality.
 See how a journey to common processes and collaboration lead to a 50% reduction in assets as their business doubled.